Hand-Foot-Mouth-Disease (HFMD) is a highly infectious disease common in young children attending childcare or preschool.

-Hand-foot- mouth disease (HFMD) is a viral infection that can cause painful sores over areas like the child’s mouth, hands, feet and buttocks.
-Herpangina is similar to HFMD, but is characterised by blister-like ulcers on the roof of the mouth and at the back of the throat.
-These ulcers tend to be light gray with a red border.
+It is a viral infection that can cause painful ulcers and rashes over areas like the child’s mouth, hands, feet and buttocks.
+Herpangina is similar to HFMD, but is characterised mainly by blister-like ulcers on the roof of the mouth and at the back of the throat.
+These ulcers tend to be light grey with a red border.

-Symptoms in children may include tiredness, sore throat or mild fever before the appearance of the sores or blisters.
+Other symptoms of both HFMD and Herpangina may include tiredness, sore throat or mild fever before the appearance of sores or blisters.
 However, in some cases, there are very mild or no symptoms at all.
 This condition can last for up to 10 days if no treatment is taken.

 Both HFMD and herpangina are caused by a similar virus called enterovirus.
 Enterovirus is highly contagious and is easily spread from person-to-person due to the following reasons:

 There is an incubation period of 7 to 10 days before an exposed individual will start to present symptoms of HFMD or herpangina.

 These diseases can affect individuals of all ages, both young and old.
 It can spread easily within a community setting and has been found to occur commonly in children below the age of 5 who attend school or childcare facilities.